 Bridges is a specialist fund manager that invests exclusively in the transition to a more inclusive and sustainable economy.
-We target four themes that we believe are central to this transition - one of which, Sustainable Planet, is focused on mitigating climate risks and supporting the transition to a lower carbon economy.
+Within our Sustainable Planet theme, we are focused on mitigating climate risks and supporting the transition to a lower carbon economy.
 This thematic focus is central to the way we source, select and manage our investments, with a view to delivering our target outcomes alongside attractive risk-adjusted returns.
 Four out of the five investments in our more recent Sustainable Growth Fund fall within the Sustainable Planet theme.

-We are following the TCFD recommendations and worked to incorporate climate risks and opportunities into our governance, strategy, risk management, and metrics and targets.
+We are following the principles of the TCFD recommendations and have worked to incorporate climate risks and opportunities into our governance, strategy, risk management, and metrics and targets.
 We have enhanced our engagement strategy to include not only identification and management of climate-related risks and opportunities, but to ensure we support all companies to collect increasingly accurate scope 1, 2 and material scope 3 emissions data.

-\circ (B) No, our organisation has not yet integrated climate-related risks and opportunities into its investment strategy, financial planning and (if relevant) products
+• (B) No, our organisation has not yet integrated climate-related risks and opportunities into its investment strategy, financial planning and (if relevant) products